 The Fourth Commandment calls upon us to remember to keep and observe the seventh-day Sabbath Day as a set-apart DAY, different from all other days (Exodus 20:8-11).
 Yahuwah Elohim [the LORD God], the One who originally set apart the seventh day of the week, appointed it to have a very special position in the weekly progression of days.

 The seventh day is the particular day of each week that Yahuwah blessed, and ‘set apart as holy.’
 This means the Sabbath Day is to be a special time to meet with Him, the Creator of the Universe.
 And because the Sabbath Day is the first set-apart-as-special ‘day’ mentioned in the Scriptures, it is considered by many as the most important holy day of all of Yahuwah’s Sabbaths and Feast Days.

 Just as Yahuwah Elohim rested and was refreshed on the seventh day (Exodus 31:17), in the same way, Father has appointed the seventh-day Sabbath Day as a special day — a day for us to come before Him, to rest, and to be refreshed.
 But which day is the seventh day?

-Centuries ago, the Romans called the seventh day of the week ‘the day of Saturn,’ in honour of ‘Saturn’ — one of the false gods of the ancient Roman religion.
+Centuries ago, the Romans called the seventh day of the week ‘the day of Saturn,’ in honour of ‘Saturn’, which was one of the false gods of the ancient Roman religion.
 This day of the week was also the same day that Yahushua Messiah [the Hebrew name for Jesus Christ], observed as the seventh day Sabbath Day, along with all the children of Israel of the first century.
 And now, in our day, this seventh day is commonly known as Saturday.

 Those who choose to regularly keep and observe the seventh-day Sabbath Day according to the Scriptures, discover an abundance of refreshment!